 Sandy has been an ERA member since the early 1980s.
 He was first elected to the board of directors in 2005 and served as membership secretary through 2019.
-Also, in the 24 years since becoming editor in 1996, Sandy has designed and produced 29 issues of Headlights including John Pappas’s 2018 “El Paso Streetcar” issue, plus two “Elevated Railways” books by Eric Oszustowicz.
+Also, in the 26 years since becoming editorial and design director in 1996, Sandy has produced 30 issues of Headlights including the current 2021 issue, plus the three Elevated Railways books by Eric Oszustowicz.
 Sandy developed and maintains the ERA website and has been co-administrator of the ERA Facebook page since it was started by Philip Hom in 2011.
 A graduate of Parsons School of Design, he currently heads a graphic design consulting practice.

 Jeff has been a member of the ERA for 52 years, having joined in January of 1970.
 He has always been active, initially by helping to stuff envelopes for mailings at the ERA’s old offices at 145 Greenwich Street and 4 West 40th Street.
 Jeff, along with member James Mattina, created the initial database of members when the ERA received its very first personal computer back in the 1980s.
 During those years, Jeff served as membership secretary and also helped to arrange several memorable excursions on the LIRR.
 For several years he was the recording secretary of the New York Division and an occasional contributing editor of the Bulletin.
 When the New York Division was merged into the National, he became a director on the new board and once again has been able to help out on the National level.
 In 2018 Jeff took over as editor-in-chief of the Bulletin.